kkinnear/zprint/README.md

 #### :nl-separator? <text style="color:#A4A4A4;"><small>false</small></text>

-Insert an entirely blank line between every pair that takes more than one line.
+Insert an entirely blank line between every pair where the right hand part of the pair is formatted as a flow.

 Some examples of how `:flow?` an `:nl-separator?` can interact: